elisabethoelmann/Project-3-Kaplan-Meier/README.md

         - Group A = Group Value 1
         - Group B = Group Value 2
         - Group C = Group Value 3
-    - The "Time" column contains all the times, a single patient (each row of the groups) is on treatment or has been on treatment
+    - The "Time" column contains all the times, a single patient (each row of the groups) is on treatment or has been on treatment.
+The time unit is months (0-15 months)
     - The "Event" column contains the events:
         - if a patient has had already a progression event  and stopped treatment (value =1) or
         - is still on treatment, which means this patient had no progression event yet (value =0)